basil-ahmed/Wearables/FinalProject/README.md

 Week 5 has been a journey of precision, practical decision-making, and creative problem-solving.
 With the project now 95% complete, I am excited to share the final touches in the upcoming update.
 Stay tuned for the culmination of this innovative wearable technology project!

 ---

+## Week 6 Updates:

+**Title:** Breakthrough in Smart Cap: Camera Feed Rotation and Successful Testing

+**Introduction:**

+Hello everyone!
+Welcome back to my weekly update on the Smart Cap project.
+This week has been particularly exciting as I achieved a significant milestone in enhancing the OpenMV camera’s functionality and successfully tested the Smart Cap with multiple people.
+Let’s dive into the details of this week’s progress.

+**Rotating the Camera Feed:**

+One of the technical challenges I faced was the orientation of the OpenMV camera feed.
+Given the positioning of the camera on the cap, the feed needed to be rotated to accurately capture the environment in front of the wearer.
+This week, I managed to rotate the camera feed using MicroPython, a huge step towards making the Smart Cap more practical and user-friendly.

+The process involved delving into the OpenMV documentation and tweaking the camera settings using MicroPython code.
+This adjustment now allows the camera to capture images in the correct orientation, irrespective of how it’s mounted on the cap.

+**Successful Testing with People Detection:**

+The real triumph of the week was the successful testing of the Smart Cap with up to three people.
+Using the Haar Cascade algorithm, the cap could effectively detect and distinguish individuals in its vicinity.
+This testing was crucial in validating the cap's ability to function accurately in real-world scenarios.

+The tests were conducted in various settings to simulate different levels of crowd density.
+The Smart Cap performed remarkably well, providing accurate visual feedback through the NeoPixels based on the number of people detected.
+This success marks a significant leap forward in the project, bringing the Smart Cap closer to its intended functionality.

+**Reflections and Learnings:**

+This week’s achievements have been incredibly rewarding.
+Overcoming the challenge with the camera orientation has not only improved the functionality but also deepened my understanding of camera systems and MicroPython programming.
+The successful people detection test has boosted my confidence in the project's potential and applicability in real-life situations.

+**Conclusion:**

+The sixth week of development has been a blend of technical triumphs and reaffirming the practicality of the Smart Cap.
+Each step, whether it's tweaking code or real-world testing, brings this project closer to its goal – enhancing spatial awareness for visually impaired individuals in crowded environments.
+Stay tuned for more updates as the Smart Cap continues to evolve!

+> **_Next Steps:_** The Final Project for the course has been completed!
+I will keep working on the prototype to make it go out in the world.

+---

+_Thank you for following along on this journey.
+Your support and feedback have been invaluable.
+If you have any suggestions or insights, feel free to share them in the comments below!_